 The Casbah Drop Point Fine Edge Knife by Benchmade is very simplistic in design, but offers everything you would need in a handy, easy to use, survival knife.
 The push button mechanism means that the blade can be released quickly in emergency situations, while the small 3.4” blade is practical and sharp.

 The blade is made from steel and coated with a drop point edge.
 While the design may be very minimalist, when compared to similar knifes on the market, the textured grivory handle makes the knife easy to use and provides added security when handling.
 The handle is colored black, with the release button easily accessible.
 A classic choice of knife from Benchmade that’s ideal for a multitude of purposes.
+Our handy list of bushcraft knives features more great products like this.

 Made from steel